fenago/gitlab-ci-ansible-course/md/lab11_writing.md

 ===================================

-Create sophisticated formatting for your prose and code on GitHub with simple syntax.
+Create sophisticated formatting for your prose and code on Gitlab with simple syntax.